 const [page] = engine.block.findByType('page');

-Execute the script using Deno’s Node/NPM compatibility adding the following flags:
+Run the script using Deno’s Node.js/npm compatibility by adding the necessary flags:

 ❌ Error: Cannot find module '@cesdk/node'